u-boot/u-boot/tools/binman/entries.rst

     you whether to return the compressed data (`decomp` is False) or to uncompress it first, then return the uncompressed data (`decomp` is True).
 This is used by the `binman extract -U` option.

+    If your entry supports alternative formats, the alt_format provides the alternative format that the user has selected.
+Your function should return data in that format.
+This is used by the 'binman extract -l' option.

     Binman calls this when reading in an image, in order to populate all the entries with the data from that image (`binman ls`).